Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Galaxy rotation curve

-The $\chi$-squared value, per degree of freedom, from the string fit is $4.304$ whereas that from the NFW fit is $4.515$.
-Overall string model gives a $\chi$-squared value of $1.656$ averaged over the 22 galaxies while the dark matter model gives $1.594$.
-The fitting results of 22 galaxies using dark matter model and string model are detailed in Appendix~\ref{appendix_RC}.
-The best fit values of the free parameters are tabulated in Table~\ref{table:bestfit_DM} for Dark Matter model and in Table~\ref{table:bestfit_string} for String model, respectively, in Appendix~\ref{appendix_RC}.
+The $\chi^{2}$ value, per degree of freedom, from the string fit is $4.304$ whereas that from the NFW fit is $4.515$.
+Overall string model gives a $\chi^{2}$ value of $1.656$ averaged over the 22 galaxies while the dark matter model gives a value of $1.594$.
+The fitting results of 22 galaxies using the dark matter model and the string model are detailed in Appendix~\ref{appendix_RC}.
+The best fit values of the free parameters are tabulated in Table~\ref{fig-best_fit_DM} for the dark matter model and in Table~\ref{fig-best_fit_string} for the string model, respectively, in Appendix~\ref{appendix_RC}.
 We can see that the NFW profile fits marginally better at a price of two more free parameters.

 After we obtain the best fit values for the free parameters we can compute the (total) masses for the galaxies.

 \paragraph{String Model:} For this model there is only visible matter whose mass can be straightforwardly computed by integrating (\ref{eq: vdKS}) with the best fit values of $R_{d}$ and $\rho_{0}$ for each galaxy. \paragraph{NFW profile:}